sqlxpert/lights-off-aws/README.md

 account) pair.
 To deploy to multiple regions and/or AWS accounts,

- 1. Delete any standalone Lights Off CloudFormation _stacks_ in the target AWS accounts and regions, including any instances of the Terraform module.
+ 1. Delete any standalone Lights Off CloudFormation _stacks_ in the target AWS accounts and regions (including any instances of the basic `//terraform` module; you will be installing one instance of the `//terraform-multi` module).

  2. Complete the prerequisites for creating a _StackSet_ with [service-managed permissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html).